Southern Alaska Base Camp Equipment List: Katmai – Aleutians – Wrangells – Glacier Bay

 Rubber boots: These boots should come up to just below the knee and have room for insoles and heavy socks.
 Make sure they are comfortable, as you may spend many hours in them hiking over wet tundra.
 We can provide XtraTuf boots for you.
 A brand called MuckBoots are also popular.

-Boot insoles or footbeds: Even if (especially if) you are using our rubber boots, bring your own.
+Boot insoles or footbeds: Especially if you are using our rubber boots, bring your own.
 Quick drying is important.
 Superfeet is a good brand.

 AW

-Heavy duty rain pants: 3 layer Goretex bibs or similar.
-Good quality raingear is a must.
+Heavy duty rain pants: Three-layer Gore-Tex Pro bibs or similar.
+Good quality rain gear is a must.
 Simms makes great bibs.
-Heavy duty, rubberized bib style rain pants like Grundens are totally waterproof but difficult to hike in.
-We have rubberized bibs to loan as a back-up if you are not confident your rain-pants.
+Heavy-duty, rubberized bib-style rain pants like Grundens are totally waterproof but difficult to hike in.
+We have rubberized bibs to loan as a backup if you are not confident about your rain pants.

-Rain Jacket: We recommend 3 layer Gore-Tex or similar.
-Good quality rain-gear is absolutely essential.
+Rain jacket: We recommend 3-layer Gore-Tex Pro or similar.
+Good quality rain gear is absolutely essential.
 Patagonia makes a nice coat.

 Camp shoes: Lightweight hiking boots can fill this need.
 Or bring a pair of lightweight shoes like Crocs, or sneakers.
 Sandals are not appropriate.